kadenzipfel/uni-lbp/README.md

 # Uni-LBP

-A capital-efficient liquidity bootstrapping pool (LBP) for Uniswap V4 with hook functionality.
+A capital-efficient liquidity bootstrapping pool (LBP) for Uniswap V4 via hooks.

 ## Overview

-Uni-LBP is designed for Uniswap v4, allowing tokens to be sold at a linearly decreasing price.
+Uni-LBP is a Uniswap v4 pool, allowing tokens to be sold at a linearly decreasing price.
 By leveraging v4 hooks, it emulates the functionality of Balancer's LBP.
 The pool smoothly increases liquidity and sell pressure based on a set schedule, ensuring accurate price discovery, equality for all purchasers, and reduced bot effectiveness.

 ### Benefits